 But in any case, not all plans are of equal value.

-I personally think that you should skip on Hatchling.
+I personally think that when it comes to HostGator hosting plans, you should skip on Hatchling.
 It only allows you to create 1 website.
 What if you need two at some point?
 That will be an extra cost.

 Meanwhile, the Baby plan seems to offer the absolute best value.
 It’s less than $1 more expensive than Hatchling, but you immediately get unlimited websites.